 How many students will I work with?

 In an hour of volunteering you’ll work with no more than 3 students.
 You’ll spend about 15 minutes with each student individually.

 Leaders for Readers serves students in first, second, and third grade.

 What kind of background check will be run on me?

 A national criminal and sexual offense background check will be ran on every volunteer FREE OF CHARGE, however, if you’d like to contribute any amount to the cost it is always appreciated.
 If your child attends the school you would like to volunteer at, your background check MUST go through the Knox County Schools system.
 There is a place to indicate this when you register!

 Why do I have to be background checked?

 Because of the one-on-one interaction volunteers will have with students, as aligned with Knox County Schools policy.
 We want to do our part in making school a safe place to be while engaging volunteers.
 You can read more about your background check by visiting VerifiedVolunteers.com.

 How do I complete a background check?

 Each participating school has a designated coordinator for Leaders for Readers who can help you complete a background check.
-If there are questions or concerns regarding your background check, please contact Nicole at email@example.com.
+If there are questions or concerns regarding your background check, please contact Janine at email@example.com.
 If you have volunteered in a Knox County School before and the school has you already approved and screened to volunteer please let our coordinator know.